SanderMertens/bake/README.md

 public | bool | If `true`, project is installed to `$BAKE_TARGET` use | list(string) | List of dependencies using logical project ids.
-Dependencies must be located in either `$BAKE_HOME` or `$BAKE_TARGET`. use_private | list(string) | Same as "use", but dependencies are private, which means that header files will not be exposed to dependees of this project. sources | list(string) | List of paths that contain source files.
+Dependencies must be located in either `$BAKE_HOME` or `$BAKE_TARGET`. use_private | list(string) | Same as "use", but dependencies are private, which means that header files will not be exposed to dependees of this project. use_runtime | list(string) | Specify dependencies that a project needs at runtime, but that are not used/linked with during build time. sources | list(string) | List of paths that contain source files.
 Default is `src`.
 The `$SOURCES` rule is substituted with this value. includes | list(string) | List of paths that contain include files. keep_binary | bool | Do not clean binary files when doing bake clean.
 When a binary for the target platform is present, bake will skip the project.
 To force a rebuild, a user has to explicitly use the `bake rebuild` command.